tituschewxj/tituschewxj/README.md

 I’m Titus, a Computer Science major at the National University of Singapore, set to graduate in 2026.
 Passionate about technology and innovation, I am currently seeking exciting opportunities to grow and contribute.

-I have a strong interest in software engineering, parallel computing, full-stack development, computer graphics, and algorithms.
-These areas fuel my curiosity and drive to create impactful solutions.
+I am deeply passionate about software engineering, with a focus on parallel computing, databases, and algorithms.
+My experience spans full-stack development, and I have a particular enthusiasm for computer graphics.
+These fields inspire my curiosity and motivate me to develop innovative and impactful solutions.

 ### 🛠️ What I Do